 To fix this, we can extend the trace once more.
 Traces will automatically pass through

 Subsystems and all of their

 Outport blocks.
-However, as soon as a trace hits any other kind of block, the trace will stop, and will need to be extended manually.
+However, as soon as a trace hits any other kind of block, the trace will stop.

 In this example, we’ll attempt to make sense of this complex subsystem by tracing the outputs of the